Make an application

 We set our charges locally within a framework set by Government.
 We aim for our charges to be fair and set at a level to cover our costs only.

-A guidance sheet on our charges can be found at the bottom of the page.
+Guidance sheets on our charges can be found at the bottom of the page.
 Payment can be made either as part of your online submission or for email and postal applications over the telephone or by submitted a cheque made payable to STG Building Control.
+A guidance sheet on our terms and conditions on service delivery and fees can be downloaded at the bottom of the page.

 Prior to any reversion process with the local authority Building Control, the person carrying out the work or intending to carry out the work must provide and issue the Council with the following key information and documentation: